 - This projector is an RG3 product.
 The projector is for professional use and must be installed in location where safety is assured.
 For this reason, be sure to consult your dealer as installation and attachment/detachment of the lens unit must be performed by a professional service personnel.
 Never try to install the projector by yourself.
-This may result in visual impairment etc. - For planning the layout of the projector, make sure to take safety measures instructed on the installation manual. - In order to refuse danger, install either a wall outlet within easy reach for pulling out the power plug in emergency or a device as a breaker to shut down the power supply to the projector. - Take safety measures preventing human eyes from entering the RG3 zone. - Considering the installation place, select an appropriate lens and secure safety zone that is determined for each lens.
+This may result in visual impairment etc. - The law requires that the lens hood be mounted when using the NP49ZL lens unit in the USA or China.
+Be sure to ask your dealer to mount the lens hood (model NP01LH). - For planning the layout of the projector, make sure to take safety measures instructed on the installation manual. - In order to refuse danger, install either a wall outlet within easy reach for pulling out the power plug in emergency or a device as a breaker to shut down the power supply to the projector. - Take safety measures preventing human eyes from entering the RG3 zone. - Considering the installation place, select an appropriate lens and secure safety zone that is determined for each lens.
 For operation on the powered projector as light adjustment, make sure appropriate safety measures have been taken. - Check the validity of taken security measures if appropriate safety zone based on the installed lens is secured.
 Periodically check the validity and keep these results. - Educate the administrator of the projector (operators) about safety before starting to operate the projector.